Struggling to get insurance leads?

 Acquiring insurance leads doesn’t have to be tough.

 You simply need to execute effective strategies like I’ve outlined today.

-I’d suggest by beginning with implementing live chat onto your website, and building a basic funnel.
+I’d suggest beginning with implementing live chat onto your website and building a basic funnel.

-Similarly, begin collecting emails with a tool like OptinMonster.
+Similarly, begin collecting emails with your choice of software.
 You can share content, updates, and eventually pitch products to subscribers.

-Holding a seminar will instantly make your brand appear authoritative, and allows you to connect with leads face to face.
+Lastly, holding a seminar will instantly make your brand appear authoritative and allows you to connect with leads face-to-face.